 The bottom line

-Spain is a great destination for Canadian snowbirds, both for long-term stays over the winter and for shorter trips in the spring.
+Spain is a great destination for Canadian snowbirds, both for vacations and long-term stays over the winter.